 The couple moved to El Paso from Dallas around 1940, where they built up their business.
 During the war, Patterson sold nylon stockings smuggled from Mexico on the black market and made quite a nut for himself.

-His father, Luther, testified in a court of inquiry (a watered-down version of a grand jury where witnesses are still questioned under oath) and asserted that his son still had a little bit of carny in him:
+His father, Luther, testified in a court of inquiry and asserted that his son still had a little bit of carny in him:

 “I always knew Pat and Margaret would take off like this some day, but I figured it to be four or five years away,” he testified.
 “They’re not dead; my boy has done things like this before.
 He made his living doing sleight-of-hand tricks.”

 Although she later retracted the statement, Estefana Marfin told authorities that Patterson told her he may have to disappear soon and do it quickly.

 The El Paso Herald reported that a few years later Luther Patterson said he suspected his son and daughter-in-law were dead.